Dig Dug: Gameplay

-Dig Dug is a maze video game.
-The player controls protagonist Dig Dug (Taizo Hori) to eliminate each screen's enemies: Pookas, red creatures with comically large goggles, and Fygars, fire-breathing green dragons.
-Dig Dug can use an air pump to inflate them to bursting, or crush them under large falling rocks.
-Bonus points are awarded for squashing multiple enemies with a single rock, and dropping two rocks in a stage yields a bonus item, which can be eaten for points.
+Dig Dug is a maze video game where the player controls the titular protagonist, Dig Dug (Taizo Hori), to eliminate each stage's enemies: Pookas, red and spherical beings that wear comically large goggles; and the draconic Fygars, which breathe fire.
+Dig Dug can use an air pump to inflate them until they explode or crush them to death under falling rocks.
+When the air pump is activated, Dig Dug will stop moving and throw the end of the air pump forwards, where it may catch onto an enemy.
+If an enemy is hit, they are frozen in place and the player can repeatedly press the air pump's button to inflate them.
+If no action is taken for a while or the player moves, the air pump disconnects and the action is cancelled, but the enemy will begin to deflate and will be stunned until fully deflated.
+Rocks are unable to be dug through but will fall after a short period of time after the tile directly beneath them is removed by Dig Dug and he moves from the position, though he can still be crushed.
+Falling rocks are destroyed once they land on a tile.
+Bonus points are awarded for squashing multiple enemies with a single rock and dropping any pair of rocks in a stage yields a bonus item, which can be eaten for points.
 Once all the enemies have been defeated, Dig Dug progresses to the next stage.